 - 3,114 Sqft |

 With an engineer as the lead, this home was distinctively built.
-Sophisticated in finish, rooted in timeless elegance & constructed with the intention of quality, this 1.5 story, by Callaway Homes, sits in a class grade of its own.
-The core includes a 2x6 ext frame, Marvin Integrity windows, zip board wall sheathing, LP Smartside & a 30yr heritage roof.
+Sophisticated in finish, rooted in timeless elegance & constructed with the intention of quality, this 1.5 story, by Callaway Homes, sits in a class grade of its own and is ready to be made a home!
+The core build includes a 2x6 ext frame w/ light provided by Marvin Integrity windows capped + a 30yr heritage roof.
 The 18" of additional attic blown-in insulation, floor truss system installed to prevent bounce, insulated garage doors & solid core int. doors + all smooth walls are just a few of the features that contribute to that feeling of luxury.
-White oak floors.
-Ceilings are 10'.
-Dreamy white kitchen with 36" dual heat gas stove, Sharp warming drawer + butler's pantry.
+Dreamy white kitchen w/ 36" dual heat gas stove, warming drawer + butler's pantry.
 The master suite is located on main + office.
-The kids and/or guests will enjoy their own retreat on the 2nd flr with 3 bedrooms (all connected to baths) + laundry & flex space!
+The kids and/or guests will enjoy their own retreat on 2nd flr w/ 3 bedrooms (all connected to baths) + laundry & flex space!
 Ext retreat = 3 patios!
 This plan was designed with family connectivity & function in mind!
+Immediate possession available!